CuriouslyCory/ffxiii-bot/docs/route-mapping.md

 ## Overview

 The Route Mapping system allows the FFXIII bot to navigate the open world autonomously.
 The system supports three navigation methods:
 1.  **Hybrid Visual Odometry (Recommended)**: Advanced navigation using the minimap as a high-frequency visual reference.
+Generates a composite "Master Map" artifact upon saving.
 2.  **Landmark Routing**: Visual navigation using template matching to recognize specific environment features.
 3.  **Keylog Routing**: Time-based replay of user inputs (movement and camera).